PaperMC/PaperDocs/source/server/configuration.rst

 * threads
     - **default**: -1
     - **description**: The number of threads the server should use for world saving and loading.
-This is set to (number of processors - 1) by default.
+The default `-1` indicates that Paper will utilize half your system's threads for chunk loading unless otherwise specified.

 messages
 ~~~~~~~~